What is growth capital? (And why your company might need it)

 The use of growth capital can be planned for the long or short term.
 Long-term strategies may involve expanding into new markets, while short-term strategies may entail expanding targeted marketing campaigns.

-First, companies receive seed capital to establish their business.
-After succesfuly establishing their business, they typically pursue expansion and further growth.
-This is where growth capital comes into play.
-Unlike other forms of financing, it is not intended to cover ongoing operating expenses but rather to boost revenue.
+This is where growth funding comes into play.
+Unlike other forms of funding, it is not intended to cover ongoing operating expenses but rather to boost revenue and to be used as funding for the growth stage.

-To generate increased revenue, companies make various investments.
-Depending on the phase, business model, and industry, they may refinance investments using either equity or debt capital.
+To increase revenue, companies must invest.
+Depending on the phase, business model, and industry, they may refinance investments using either equity or debt funding.

 Growth capital comes into play for projects with high-risk profiles and less predictable returns on investment (ROI), such as product development.
-Conversely, for investments with more predictable ROI, companies utilize debt capital, such as for M&A.
+For investments with more predictable ROI – like M&A – companies can use debt capital.

-Financing with growth capital can take various forms, depending on the needs and goals of the company.
+Financing with growth capital can take various forms.
+It depends on the needs and goals of the company.
 Common types include:

 - Venture Capital: VC funds invest in startups with high growth potential, typically in the early stages.
 Financing amounts can range up to several hundred million euros.
 In return, companies sell shares to investors.